 How is it diagnosed?

-During a routine exam late in your pregnancy, your doctor will feel your upper and lower belly and may do a fetal ultrasound to find out if your baby is breech.
-Your doctor may also learn that your baby is breech when he or she checks your cervix.
+During a routine exam late in your pregnancy, your doctor or midwife will feel your upper and lower belly and may do a fetal ultrasound to find out if your baby is breech.
+Your doctor or midwife may also learn that your baby is breech when they check your cervix.

 How is breech position treated?

-Sometimes a doctor can turn a baby from a breech position to a head-down position by using a procedure called an external cephalic version.
+Sometimes a doctor can turn a baby from a breech position to a head-down position by using a procedure called an external cephalic version after 36 weeks of pregnancy.
 (If you are using a midwife and your baby is in breech position, your midwife will refer you to a doctor for this procedure.)
-If the baby can be turned head-down before labor starts, you may be able to have a vaginal birth.
+If the baby can be turned head-down, you may be able to have a vaginal birth.

 You also can ask your doctor if you can try certain positions at home that may help turn your baby.
 This is called postural management.
 There is no research to prove that this works, but it's not harmful.
 It may work for you.

-It's normal to feel disappointed and worried about a breech pregnancy, especially if the doctor has tried to turn the baby without success.
+You may feel disappointed and worried about a breech pregnancy, especially if the doctor has tried to turn the baby without success.
 But most breech babies are healthy and don't have problems after birth.
-Talk to your doctor if you're concerned about your baby's health.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.